maxdunne1/Heads-Up-Poker-Bot/README.md

 Heads-Up Poker Bot
   This project is a Python-based bot designed to assist in Heads-Up Spin & Go poker games.
 It provides Game Theory Optimal (GTO) decisions for preflop scenarios and detailed postflop analysis of hand ranges.
-It uses pre-solved ranges.
+It uses pre-solved ranges for 25 Big Blinds vs 25 Big Blinds.

 Features
 Preflop Analysis